AathifZahir/Py-Scrap/README.md

 The scraper will:
 - Use the passed keyword (default is "books").
 - Start at the specified Amazon search URL.
-- Navigate through the pages and extract data like book titles, prices, ratings, and images.
+- Navigate through the pages and extract data like product names, prices, ratings, and images.
 - Store the extracted data in the MongoDB database.

 If you do not pass a keyword, the scraper will default to searching for "books".
 Example: